Message from LAHG, Sebangau National Park

-The morning air was still cold, heavy rain had just flushed through the Natural Laboratory of Peat-swamp Forest (LAHG) a special zone within the Sebangau National Park.
+The morning air was still cold, heavy rain had just flushed through the Natural Laboratory of Peat-swamp Forest (LAHG) camp, a special zone within the Sebangau National Park.
 The birds began to sound melodious accompanied by the sound of gibbons singing in the distance.
 The sound of water droplets from leaves falling on the tin roof becomes the soothing sound of the morning.
 Not long after, the voice that was eagerly awaited by everyone at the camp called out.

 “The food is ready, let’s eat while it’s still warm,” shouted Listio from the front of the kitchen door.